 The SWDD is funded by member contributions.
 Members hired on or after January 1, 1997, began contributing 2.4 percent of base salary to the SWDD.
 Contributions may be increased 0.1 percent biennially by the FPPA Board.
-As of January 1, 2017, the contribution rate is 2.7 percent of base salary.
+As of January 1, 2018, the contribution rate is 2.7 percent of base salary.
+The contribution rate increased to 2.8 percent of the base salary as of January 1, 2019.
 This percentage can vary depending on actuarial experience.
 All contributions are made by member or on behalf of members.
-The Town made no employer contributions to the SWDD at December 31, 2018.
+The Town made no employer contributions to the SWDD at December 31, 2019.